- Board & Staff

 exploring their connections to nature.
 We offer over 100 one- to five-day intensives on drawing, painting, music, nature, woodworking, encaustics, food, sculpture, fiber arts, kayaking, jewelry, metal work,

 photography, printmaking, and writing.
 Professional artists and ecology experts guide the instruction in one of the Center's five studios

 or outdoors in the natural environment of Cascade Head and Salmon River estuary.
 The annual workshop catalog is available in print and online in February each year.

 Our Residency Program (October through May) provides artists, writers, musicians, architects and natural science scholars the opportunity to conduct their work

 while deeply engaging with the environment of Cascade Head.
-Up to seven residents at a time (up to 28 per year), from different disciplines
+Up to six residents at a time (up to 28 per year), from different disciplines

 and stages in their careers, live and work on campus for up to three and a half months, free of charge.
 All residents perform community

 outreach during their stay, offering free exhibits and lectures on campus, presentations to area schools or community groups, and/or

 conducting scholarly research for local educational institutions.This is often a life-changing experience for the participants.